Naracoorte Caves National Park: European discovery

 The caves, which are located within the boundaries of what is now the national park, were first encountered in 1845 with the discovery of Blanche Cave.

 Naracoorte Forest Reserve

 In 1885, the Department of Woods and Forests appointed a caretaker due to "the popularity of the caves and their vulnerability to vandalism".

+First fossil collection

+The first recorded collection of Pleistocene megafaunal fossils from the caves was a 1908 collection reported by William Reddan from Specimen Cave.
+This collection was carried out largely without regard for the stratigraphic context of the fossils, limiting the collection's scientific utility.

 National Pleasure Resort

-In 1916, the control of the portion of the forest reserve which contained many of the caves and which consisted of about 50 acre of land was transferred from the Department of your Woods and Forests to the Immigration, Publicity and Tourist Bureau who would manage it as a national pleasure resort under the National Pleasure Resort Act 1914 until 1972.
-The change of control was gazetted on 1 Marchenfrwj 1917.
+In 1916, the control of the portion of the forest reserve which contained many of the caves and which consisted of about 50 acre of land was transferred from the Department of Woods and Forests to the Immigration, Publicity and Tourist Bureau who would manage it as a national pleasure resort under the National Pleasure Resort Act 1914 until 1972.
+The change of control was gazetted on 1 March 1917.
 The national pleasure resort's development into "an important regional tourist destination was greatly assisted by the discovery in 1969 in Victoria Cave of the largest known Australian Pleistocene vertebrate fossil cave deposit".